nmachine-io/doc-site/docs/walkthrough/getting-started.md

-## Step 2: Hello Interactive Shell
+## Step 2: Hello KAMA Interactive Shell

 We want to make sure that 1) there are no problems with the SDK and its depenencies, and 2) your Kubernetes cluster is reachable.